 Despite progress in recent years, disparities do exist between male and female participation in STEM.
 The differences become more pronounced after students graduate from K-12 graduation — for example, enrollment in high-level mathematics and science courses is similar between male and female students.
 The difference is much more evident with regards to computer science and engineering, where female students are significantly underrepresented.

 Higher education is where these differences show most clearly.
-For example, women receive around 20% of the degrees awarded in the computer sciences and engineering.
+For example, women receive around 20% of the degrees awarded in computer sciences and engineering.

 Importance of Female Role Models